 She stood.
 She straightened, grimacing as she did so, and then leaned on a walking stick.
 After a moment, her face smoothed.

 She left the room with scarcely a limp.

-Two minutes later, a maid brought in the refreshments that politeness and hospitality demanded that she should have provided long minutes before.
+Two minutes later, a maid brought in the refreshments that politeness and hospitality demanded should have provided long before.
 She laid it all out from a tray—tea and biscuits and sandwiches.
-For one desperate moment, Violetta imagined herself swiping the sugar biscuits into her bag.
+For one ridiculous moment, Violetta imagined herself swiping the sugar biscuits into her bag.
 It had been so long since she had anything sweet at all.
 Instead, she took one and bit off a corner and let the rich, buttery sweetness dissolve on her tongue.

 God.
 If only she did.